rtCamp/Frappe-Manager/docs/commands/info.md

 Show a bench's URL, credentials, apps, deploy history and live service state.

-Every secret on the card is printed in cleartext: the administrator password, the site and root database passwords, and the basic auth password while a surface is protected.
+Every secret on the card is printed in cleartext: the administrator password, the site database password, and the basic auth password while a surface is protected.
+The shared global-db root credentials moved to fm services info.

 **Usage**: